 The Governing Body

-The Governing Body has 18 members consisting of Parent Governors, Local Authority Governors, Community Governors and Staff Governors.
-From time to time vacancies arise on the governing body and if you are interested in becoming a governor, please contact the school office.
-Although many of our governors are experienced professionals in their own fields of accountancy, business management, law etc., you don't need any special skills to become a governor and a comprehensive training programme is provided by Wandsworth Council.
-Enthusiasm and a willingness to get involved and help make Smallwood the best that it can be is the most important skill for a place on the governing body.
+The Governing Body currently has 12 members consisting of Parent Governors, Local Authority Governors, Community Governors and Staff Governors.
+From time to time vacancies arise on the Governing Body and if you are interested in becoming a Governor, please contact the school office.
+Although many of our Governors are experienced professionals in their own fields of accountancy, business management, law etc., you don't need any special skills to become a Governor and a comprehensive training programme is provided by Wandsworth Council.
+Enthusiasm and a willingness to get involved and help make Smallwood the best that it can be is the most important skill for a place on the Governing Body.

 Mrs Loudon (T&L, S&C, FP & HR)

-Councillor James Daley (Local Authority Governor), Vice-Chair of Governors,
+Councillor James Daley (Local Authority Governor), Chair of Governors